 Eldad Hadar, MD, was appointed as the Interim Chair of the UNC Department of Neurosurgery.
 This move allows former chair, Matt Ewend, MD, FACS more time to focus on his responsibilities as President of UNC Physicians.
 Learn more >

-Scott Elton, MD and Carolyn Quinsey, MD, along with residents Michael Cools, MD, and Weston Northam, MD, published collaborative research in two JNS Focus articles that included a study on readmissions following prenatal vs. postnatal myelomeningocele repair and a cost comparison of the two procedures.
+Scott Elton, MD and Carolyn Quinsey, MD, along with neurosurgery residents Michael Cools, MD, and Weston Northam, MD, published collaborative research in two JNS Focus articles that included a study on readmissions following prenatal vs. postnatal myelomeningocele repair and a cost comparison of the two procedures.

 Neurosurgery residents, Michael Catalino, MD, and Brice Kessler, MD, along with neurologist Dedrick Jordan, MD, recently published research in World Neurosurgery titled, “Reducing the reported mortality index within a Neurocritical Care Unit through documentation and coding accuracy.”

 Drs.
-Scott Elton and Carolyn Quinsey along with resident Dr. Wes Northam and UNC medical student Allie Harbert published research in Child’s Nervous System titled, “Targeted head CT reduction for pediatric patients with hydrocephalus and traumatic brain injury.”
+Scott Elton and Carolyn Quinsey along with neurosurgery resident Dr. Wes Northam and UNC medical student Allie Harbert published research in Child’s Nervous System titled, “Targeted head CT reduction for pediatric patients with hydrocephalus and traumatic brain injury.”

 Presentations and Outreach

 Three UNC neurosurgeons presented at the 2019 CNS Annual Meeting in October: